mrigeshpriyadarshi/send_mail/README.md

 License
 -----------
 SendMail is released under the APACHE 2.0 license.
-See ../LICENSE for more information.
+See LICENSE for more information.